This articles describes the “three pillars of learning”.

 - With women who sought him because he was famous

-That type experience is very deep in depth, but quite limited in breadth.
+That type of experience is extensive in depth, but limited in breadth.

 Tucker’s teaching could still be very useful for frat boys and people who became famous.